Jacksonville Property Division Lawyer

 Some of these assets and debts include pensions, IRA's, business property, vehicles, monetary funds, collectibles, jewelry, family possessions, and profit sharing plans.
 Many factors go into play when the court divides property, such as the cost of health insurance, annuities, liabilities and trusts.

-Expert Jacksonville Divorce Lawyers
+Expert Jacksonville Property Division Lawyers

 It is important to protect your property and make sure you receive the assets you deserve.
 Whether you have few marital possessions or you are facing a high net worth divorce, it is important to make sure that your assets are protected.

-When it comes to dividing property after a divorce, it is vital to enlist the help of a Jacksonville divorce lawyer who can help you with all aspects of property division.
+When it comes to dividing property after a divorce, it is vital to enlist the help of a lawyer who can help you with all aspects of property division.
 It is a complicated matter that can benefit from the expert attention of my firm.
 When equitably dividing your marital estate, my office can help you understand the factors that should be given consideration.
 I have helped many individuals obtain the assets they most desire.